Nuggets of Wisdom from the Senior Volunteers

 - If there is a game you want to get into and didn't, Show up anyway, and show up early.
 A lot of times, there are no-shows or seats open up; sometimes the GM has extra character sheets and would be willing to squeeze one more in.
 Don't be afraid to ask if there is room for one more.

-- If you don't get into a game or have some free time, check out the Open Gaming Room.
+- If you don't get into a game or have some free time, check out the Open Gaming areas.
 There might be games you could get into and some of the best games are unplanned.
-Look at the Sign-up sheets posted on the Open Game Room doors.
-A lot of great games are there for anyone to join in!!
+A lot of great games are there for anyone to join in!
+Look around the room for PLAYERS WANTED signs - those are probably games you can get into right now!
+(And if the game is full when you get there, offer to take the sign back to the door.)
 Warning: It gets rather loud in there but it's really fun and very dynamic.

 - Look into the Seminars.
 They are about being a better player, making more creative characters or games.
 Check out the fighting Demos.
 They will sometimes involve/invite audience participation.